merryt/merryt/README.md

 </div>

 ### Whos is Tyler Merry
 I am a 30 Something from rural Ohio.
 5 years doing front end development, 3 years doing UX work, 2 years doing visual design work and 2 years doing back end development (in no particular order).
 I love learning new things, playing games and solving problems!
 I downshifted work recently and have been traveling while helping companies solve UX problems.
-My home page and place of residency is Denver Colorado.
+My home base and place of residency is Denver Colorado.

 - 🚲 I'm currently biking across europe
 - 📖 Techbook I am going currently working on is Structure and Interpretation of Computer Programs